Nftxv/AVN-Player/project_dump.md

 class GraphApp {
   constructor() {
     this.iframeContainer = document.getElementById('iframe-container');
+    this.markdownContainer = document.getElementById('markdown-container');
     this.graphData = new GraphData();
-    this.renderer = new Renderer('graphCanvas', this.iframeContainer);
+    this.renderer = new Renderer('graphCanvas', this.iframeContainer, this.markdownContainer);
     this.player = new Player(this.graphData, this.iframeContainer);
-    // CORRECTED: Pass the 'app' instance (this) to Navigation this.navigation = new Navigation(this.graphData, this.player, this.renderer, this);
+    this.navigation = new Navigation(this.graphData, this.player, this.renderer, this);
-    this.editorTools = new EditorTools(this.graphData, this.renderer);
+    this.editorTools = new EditorTools(this.graphData, this.renderer, this);

     this.player.setNavigation(this.navigation);
     this.isEditorMode = false;
     this.isFollowing = false;
+    this.followScale = 1.0;
+    this.followScreenOffset = { x: 0, y: 0 };
   }

   async init() {